jonborg/ThumbnailGenerator/README.md

  - Alts are set to the default alt and characters, when missing, are set to random;
  - If no commands are printed, it means that the program could not find a set with a stream assigned;
  - Start.GG generations does **not** work for **Granblue Rising**, as Start.GG does not have character data for said game...
+ - For Smash 64 Remix, Start.GG generations only recognizes Smash 64's 12 original characters only;
  - Could not validate how to generate thumbnails for Doubles matches, as I could not find any Doubles Bracket with characters reported.

 ## Top 8 generation